lopezdsr/sql-query/sql-query.md

   - If the path is identical to the name of a an existing (non-empty) object, it only matches that single object.
   - If the path is a prefix of multiple objects at a slash '/' character, it matches all those objects that are not empty.
 For example, the path `mydir/test1` (or `mydir/test1/`) matches objects `mydir/test1/object1`, `mydir/test1/nested/object2`, but not `mydir/test100`.
+  - The usage of a * wildcard depends on how the file structure has been created:
+	   - If the file structure has been created as Hadoop-partitioned structure, for example as SQL Query result output, wildcards are not supported.
+The reason is that the result objects could consist of one too many objects starting with the same prefix `part-`.
+In this case, use SQL constructs instead of wildcards to query data.
+	   - If the file structure has not been created as Hadoop-partitioned structure by using arbitrary file names, the usage of wildcards is supported.
-  - If the path ends with a `*` wildcard, it matches all objects with the given path prefix.
-For example, `mydir/test1*`, matches objects `mydir/test100`, and `mydir/test101/nested/object`.
+The wildcard matches all objects with the given path prefix.
+For example, mydir/test1*, matches objects mydir/test100, and mydir/test101/nested/object.
+  -

 - For an output URI, this is the prefix under which the [result objects](#result) are to be written.

 ### Composite input tables